Joaquin Antoine Leroux, also known as Watkins Leroux, was a celebrated 19th-century mountain man, scout, and trail guide based in New Mexico.

 When he grew up, he began his life as a trapper by joining William Henry Ashley on an expedition with the Rocky Mountain Fur Company in 1822.
 The men became known as “Ashley’s Hundred.”
 Unlike many of the “rough and ready” men who joined the expedition, Leroux was rather refined, having grown up in an affluent merchant family.
 Among some of the other employees known as “Ashley’s Hundred” were Jedediah Smith, Jim Bridger, and Old Bill Williams.

-Though he had become a wealthy sheep rancher and landowner, he began to act as a guide and scout on a number of expeditions throughout the west.
+Though he had become a wealthy sheep rancher and landowner, he began to act as a guide and scout on several expeditions throughout the west.

 He returned to Taos in time to serve on the jury which heard the trial of those charged in connection with the Taos Revolt of 1847.

-By the time the Americans took over the region in 1848, Leroux was considered the most experienced, competent, and celebrated scout and guide in New Mexico.
+By 1848, Leroux was considered the most experienced, competent, and celebrated scout and guide in New Mexico when the Americans took over the region.

 In 1851, Leroux guided the Lorenzo Sitgreaves expedition across northern Arizona, advising them to explore the Little Colorado River Valley, where the party came across the Wupatki ruins built by prehistoric Indians.
 While camped on the west end of the San Francisco range, Leroux suggested they name a mountain after his old friend Bill Williams.
 Today, the town of Williams lies at the foot of that mountain.
 During the expedition, Leroux narrowly escaped death when he was shot by Indians and suffered three arrow wounds.

 By 1853, he participated in two expeditions to help survey proposed routes for the proposed Transcontinental Railroad.
-In summer, he accompanied Amiel Weeks Whipple on an expedition at the 35th parallel and later that year worked with John W. Gunnison in surveying a central route between the 38th and 39th parallels.
+He accompanied Amiel Weeks Whipple on an expedition at the 35th parallel in the summer.
+Later that year, he worked with John W. Gunnison to survey a central route between the 38th and 39th parallels.
 The second expedition was not as successful as the first, as Gunnison constantly quarreled with Leroux’s advice, and Leroux eventually quit the expedition.
 Two days later, most of the party, including Gunnison, was slaughtered when they unexpectedly came upon a group of Paiute Indians.